by Chris Hinson

 Unemployment claims that are paid to your former employees cause your business' unemployment tax rate to go up.
 That should provide you with motivation to contest frivolous claims for unemployment insurance.

 Whatever your reason for firing the employee, you must also consider the risk that the person will file some type of wrongful termination suit against your business in the future.
-For example, if the employee feels that they were fired for a discriminatory reason, but you have solid proof that they were fired for misconduct, you probably should defend against the unemployment insurance claim.
+For example, if the employee feels that he or she was fired for a discriminatory reason, but you have solid proof that he or she was fired for misconduct, you probably should defend against the unemployment insurance claim.
 If you win, it shows that you have support for your position and may discourage the other person from pursing any other claims.
 On the other hand, if your proof isn't so great and you lose, it may encourage your former employee to sue you for discrimination.

 If you don't have solid documentation of your reasons for firing the employee, you may want to try obtaining a release.
 Or you may decide it is in your best interest not to contest the claim.
 See a lawyer who practices employment law to weigh the options.